Tetairoa McMillan: College career

 McMillan earned immediate playing time his true freshman year at Arizona in 2022.
-In his first career game, he had three receptions for 53 yards and a touchdown in the 38–20 victory over San Diego State.
-On October 15 against Washington, he had seven receptions for 132 yards and two touchdowns in the 49–39 loss.
-He finished the 2022 season with 39 receptions for 702 receiving yards and eight receiving touchdowns.
+In his collegiate debut, he had three receptions for 53 yards and a touchdown in the 38–20 victory over San Diego State.
+On October 15 against Washington, he had seven catches for 132 yards and two touchdowns in the 49–39 loss.
+McMillan finished the season leading all true freshmen nationally with 702 receiving yards and eight touchdowns on 39 receptions.